-Tip 1.
-‘Pegasus NLP Tip: You’re a coach whenever you help a person with a difficulty: teacher, manager, parent, friend, professional coach’.
+You’re a life coach whenever you help a person with a difficulty: teacher, manager, parent, friend, professional coach’.

 The term life coach describes a person whose profession involves helping others overcome their difficulties and achieve their goals.
-But we all act as amateur life coaches at times.
+But we all act as ‘amateur’ life coaches from time to time.

 Advice-giving is not coaching.
 Yes, it’s a lot easier than coaching.
 And, for some people, it feels good when someone accepts our advice – we feel wiser and a little superior to them.
 After all these people have accepted our directions on how to live their lives!